umaidali236/development-environment-setup-demo/README.md

 1. Visit the [Git website](https://git-scm.com/).
 2. Download the installer for your operating system.
 3. Run the installer and follow the on-screen instructions to complete the installation.
-4. Open a terminal or command prompt and verify that Git is installed by running the following command:
+4. Open a terminal or command prompt and verify that Git is installed by running the following command: git --version

 ## Step 3: Install GitHub Desktop